-‘Fairy Tail’ Manga 529: Ichiya Plans To Trap Acnologia; Who Is The Female Mage?
+‘Fairy Tail’ Manga 529: Ichiya Plans To Trap Acnologia, Who Is The Female Mage?

 Fairy Tail 529 manga, which is scheduled for release next week, is expected to answer some questions introduced by the recent installment.
-The Black Dragon Acnologia is back in Fairy Tail Chapter 528 and demonstrated once again that he is in a totally different league in terms of power compared to the mages.
+The Black Dragon Acnologia is back in Fairy Tail Chapter 528 and demonstrated once again that he is in a totally different league regarding power compared to the mages.

 Despite Acnologia’s resurgence, the chapter ended on a hopeful note.
 There appears to be a way of defeating the dreaded dragon, a maneuver they the mages will attempt to do in the coming Fairy Tail 529.
-In addition, the upcoming chapter is expected to reveal the identity of the mysterious woman seen at the end of Fairy Tail Chapter 528.
+Also, the upcoming chapter is expected to reveal the identity of the mysterious woman seen at the end of Fairy Tail Chapter 528.
 Unlocking the woman’s identity is of great interest to fans as she appears to be the source of the method of defeating Acnologia.

 As previously reported by The Inquisitr, the Black Dragon Acnologia reappeared in the recently released chapter of the manga series.
 However, he was not interested in confronting Zeref at the moment.
 He was reintroduced into the storyline on the same spot where he was last seen, kicking the dead body of Irene Belserion out of spite.